Rumyra/blog-rumyra/src/posts/2021-01-29-jigsaw-puzzles.md

 Both of them suffered from quite a wobble when the jigsaw pieces were together.
 Where the laser cuts gives you about a gap of 0.25mm, which isn't noticeable on most things, but actually is on a jigsaw.

-But having said that they work so well as a nice 'cup of tea and jigsaw activity'.
+But having said that, they work so well as a nice 'cup of tea and jigsaw activity'.
 Especially considering there's not much else to do at the moment ☺️